-- Configuration of the transfer properties of messages and the transmission modes of I-PDUs. - Packing of the messages to I-PDUs. - Usage of a queue by a receiver and the size of this queue.
+- Configuration of the transfer properties of messages and the transmission modes of I-PDUs. - Packing of the messages to I-PDUs (see section 2.4 for details). - Usage of a queue by a receiver and the size of this queue.